bendmorris/staticdata/README.md

 ```

 When the code for the `FruitType` variants is generated, the value for
-`FruitType.Apple.Color` will be `[FruitColor.Red, FruitColor.Yellow]`.
+`FruitType.Apple.colors` will be `[FruitColor.Red, FruitColor.Yellow]`.

-Currently there's no way to disable this inference, but such an option could be
-added in the future.
+For strings which should be converted to an @:enum but are *not* staticdata
+types, you can bypass this inference by specifying the field value as a string
+containing a Haxe expression, e.g. "`'yellow'`".

 ### Field access